AcheronProject/SharkPCB/README.md

 ## Project overview

-The SharkPCB is a freely available, open-source 40% keyboard Printed Circuit Board (PCB), designed to be compatible with Planck plates and cases. and supports three layouts: full grid, 1x2U spacebar and 2x2U spacebar.
+The SharkPCB is a freely available, open-source 40% keyboard Printed Circuit Board (PCB), supporting three layouts: full grid, 1x2U spacebar and 2x2U spacebar.
 All resources and software used to design this board are open-source and/or freely available.

 Here's a list of the board's features: